-If the school does not receive a response of the outcome to the referral from Children's Social Care within one working day, the Designated Safeguarding Lead should contact iCART immediately.
+If the school does not receive an outcome to their referral from Children's Social Care within one working day, the Designated Safeguarding Lead should contact iCART immediately.

-If the referral to iCART results in a Single Assessment and a period of Child in Need or Child Protection, or a Multi Agency (MAP) assessment and plan, the Designated Safeguarding Lead and/or Deputy will engage thoroughly with the relevant assessment and resulting plan.
+If the referral to iCART results in a Single Assessment and a period of Child in Need (Level 3) or Child Protection (Level 4), or a Multi-Agency (MAP - Level 2) assessment and plan, the Designated Safeguarding Lead and/or Deputy will engage thoroughly with the relevant assessment and resulting plan.
 This includes Strategy Meetings, Initial and Review Child Protection Conferences, Core Group Meetings and other CP meetings.